kamranayub/dotposthog/README.md

 - `Register`
 - `RegisterOnce`

-There is no batching or flushing mechanism (yet) and the API is synchronous.
+### Batching and Flushing

+There is batching implemented through the PeriodicBatching package.
+A single batcher will run for all requests, and will automatically be flushed when the PostHogAnalytics instance is disposed of.

 ## Setup Example